-In the United States, 250,000 manufacturing plants and warehouses support the activities of 4 million retail stores and ecommerce websites – And all of these operations carry inventory.
-But in the warehouses, less than 10 percent are using automated storage and retrieval systems (AS/RS) to manage and move their inventories.
+In the United States, 250,000 manufacturing plants and warehouses support the activities of 4 million retail stores and ecommerce websites–and all of these operations carry inventory.
+In the warehouses, however, less than 10 percent of plants are using automated storage and retrieval systems (AS/RS) to manage and move their inventories.
 That means the vast majority are still using racks and other storage solutions that require a lot of floor space (read: high real estate costs) and human labor.
-The nimblest of these operations, however, are extracting the full value of their real estate by integrating automation that ramps up their existing process, making them more productive without the need for huge capital outlays.
+The nimblest of these operations, however, are extracting the full value of their real estate by integrating automation, such as robot inventory management, that ramps up their existing process, making them more productive without the need for huge capital outlays.

 The road to automation isn’t going to be easy, nor is it going to be readily embraced by today’s supply chain organizations.
-In polling the executives that it works with across numerous industries, PINC has found that two-thirds of logistics spend is allocated to transportation and the remainder to warehousing.
+In polling the executives that it works with across numerous industries, PINC, a leader in advanced yard management through robot inventory workers, has found that two-thirds of logistics spend is allocated to transportation and the remainder to warehousing.
 This is likely why so many companies are focused on innovations like self-driving vehicles.
 Interestingly enough, transportation only moves 10 percent of the average firm’s inventory, while 90% is sitting on the shelves or trailers at manufacturing plants, distribution centers, or out in a store.
 That tells us that companies are still carrying too much inventory, and that they’re not necessarily doing a good job of managing inventory levels.
 They are also struggling with out-of-stocks, poor accuracy, inventory shrinkage, and other problems associated with ineffective inventory management.

 - Enabled by a fully autonomous indoor navigation system that allows the warehouse drone to autonomously navigate through warehouses and avoid obstacles.